 Skip Navigation

-Managing Household Finances: Tips from Military Spouses
+Budgeting 101: Tips from Military Spouses

-Feb 4, 2022 | 4 min. read
+Mar 28, 2024 | 4 min. read

 Need ideas and inspiration to manage your household finances?
 Military spouses share tried-and-true methods that work for them.

-1. Reduce Consumable Expenses Consumable expenses include things like alcohol and tobacco products, regular stops at the coffee shop and trips to the convenience store for sodas and snacks.
+1. Reduce Consumable Expenses: Consumable expenses include things like alcohol and tobacco products, regular stops at the coffee shop and trips to the convenience store for sodas and snacks.
 Reduce the number of trips to these places or find inexpensive alternatives, like bringing coffee from home rather than stopping at a coffee shop or keeping tasty snacks on hand in the pantry.
 The important thing to ask is, “Does this add value to my life?”
 If it does, budget it in and enjoy that grande macchiato!
-If it doesn't add value and it's a purchase of habit or convenience, consider redirecting that money to something that does bring you joy.
+If it doesn't add value and it's a purchase of habit or convenience, consider redirecting that money to something that brings you joy.

-Three Ways to Save for the Future and Elevate Your Household Financial Management
+Tips to Save for the Future

 1. Create an Emergency Fund Want to dramatically reduce your financial stress?
 Set up an emergency fund and contribute to it regularly.
 Even if you only add a small amount every paycheck, you’ll be able to watch it add up quickly.
 Best of all, the next time you have an unexpected home repair or issue with your car, you’ll have the peace of mind that comes from knowing that you can cover it without dipping into your monthly budget or putting it on a credit card.

-3. Foster a Healthy Money Mindset Building a culture of saving in your family can be surprisingly easy and deeply satisfying – as long as you’re willing to stick with it.
+Building a culture of saving in your family can be surprisingly easy and deeply satisfying – as long as you’re willing to stick with it.
 But to do so, the whole family needs to be on board.
 Find time for teaching opportunities to help your family develop a mindset that:

 • Values spending time together more than spending money together